Double affine Hecke algebras and congruence groups: Automorphisms

-with the help of which the fact that $\mfe$ preserves the relations in Definition \ref{def: twisted} immediately follows. \end{proof} \begin{Rem} In the Bernstein presentation of the double affine Artin group, the anti-involution $\mfe$ is precisely the anti-involution in \cite{MacAff}*{(3.5.1)} and its composition with the map taking inverses is precisely the involution in \cite{IonInv}*{Theorem 2.2}. \end{Rem}
+with the help of which the fact that $\mfe$ preserves the relations in Definition \ref{def: twisted} immediately follows. \end{proof} \begin{Rem} The anti-involution $\mfe$ is compatible with the surjective morphisms in Proposition \ref{comparisonbis}. \end{Rem} \begin{Rem} In the Bernstein presentation of the double affine Artin group, the anti-involution $\mfe$ is precisely the anti-involution in \cite{MacAff}*{(3.5.1)} and its composition with the map taking inverses is precisely the involution in \cite{IonInv}*{Theorem 2.2}. \end{Rem}

 In what follows we will be particularly interested in automorphisms of double affine Artin groups that act as identity when restricted to the corresponding finite Artin groups.
-We denote by $\Aut(\B(\dddot{X}_n);X_n)$ and $\Aut(\B(\ddot{X}_n);X_n)$ the group of such automorphisms and by $\Out(\B(\dddot{X}_n);X_n)$ and $\Out(\B(\ddot{X}_n);X_n)$ the corresponding group of outer automorphisms.
+We denote by $\Aut(\B(\DDDot{X}_n);X_n)$, $\Aut(\B(\DDot{C}_n);C_n)$, and $\Aut(\B(\fH{X}_n);X_n)$ the group of such automorphisms and by $\Out(\B(\DDDot{X}_n);X_n)$, $\Out(\B(\DDot{C}_n);C_n)$, and $\Out(\B(\fH{X}_n);X_n)$ the corresponding group of outer automorphisms.

-Let us consider first the case of a Coxeter diagram of type $\dddot{X}_n$.
-We define two maps on the set of generators of $\B(\dddot{X}_n)$ by letting them fix the generators corresponding to the finite nodes and by
+Let us consider first the case of a Coxeter diagram of type $\DDDot{X}_n$.
+We define two maps on the set of generators of $\B(\DDDot{X}_n)$ by letting them fix the generators corresponding to the finite nodes and by

-\begin{Thm} The above maps extend to elements of $\Aut(\B(\dddot{X}_n);X_n)$.
-Furthermore, \begin{enumerate}[label={\roman*)}] \item $\mfa^{-1}=\mfe\mfb\mfe, \quad\mfb^{-1}=\mfe\mfa\mfe,\quad \text{and}\quad \mfa\mfb\mfa=\mfb\mfa\mfb$; \item $(\mfa\mfb)^3$ acts on the affine generators by conjugation with $\T_{w_\circ}$; \item If $X_n$ is of type $B_n$, $n\geq 3$, $C_n$, $n\geq 1$, $D_{2n+1}$, $n\geq 2$, $E_7$, $E_8$, $F_4$, $G_2$, then $(\mfa\mfb)^3$ acts on $\B(\dddot{X}_n)$ by conjugation by $\T_{w_\circ}$; \item If $X_n$ is of type $A_n$, $n\geq 2$, $D_{2n}$, $n\geq 2$, $E_6$, then $(\mfa\mfb)^6$ acts on $\B(\dddot{X}_n)$ by conjugation by $\T^2_{w_\circ}$. \end{enumerate} \end{Thm} \begin{proof} We need to verify that the two maps preserve the relations in Definition \ref{def: untwisted}.
+\begin{Thm} The above maps extend to elements of $\Aut(\B(\DDDot{X}_n);X_n)$.
+Furthermore, \begin{enumerate}[label={\roman*)}] \item $\mfa^{-1}=\mfe\mfb\mfe, \quad\mfb^{-1}=\mfe\mfa\mfe,\quad \text{and}\quad \mfa\mfb\mfa=\mfb\mfa\mfb$; \item $(\mfa\mfb)^3$ acts on the affine generators by conjugation with $\T_{w_\circ}$; \item If $X_n$ is of type $B_n$, $n\geq 3$, $C_n$, $n\geq 1$, $D_{2n+1}$, $n\geq 2$, $E_7$, $E_8$, $F_4$, $G_2$, then $(\mfa\mfb)^3$ acts on $\B(\DDDot{X}_n)$ by conjugation by $\T_{w_\circ}$; \item If $X_n$ is of type $A_n$, $n\geq 2$, $D_{2n}$, $n\geq 2$, $E_6$, then $(\mfa\mfb)^6$ acts on $\B(\DDDot{X}_n)$ by conjugation by $\T^2_{w_\circ}$. \end{enumerate} \end{Thm} \begin{proof} We need to verify that the two maps preserve the relations in Definition \ref{def: untwisted}.
 We will perform the verifications for $\mfa$, the verifications for $\mfb$ are entirely similar.

 The relation \eqref{centralrel-1} is clearly preserved by $\mfa$.
 Let us check that $\mfa(\varTheta_{02})$ satisfies the braid relations with the generators corresponding to the simple nodes.
 For a node $i\neq i_\th$ the braid relations follow from the fact that $\varTheta_{01}$ and $\Ti$ commute, and $\varTheta_{02}$ and $\T_i$ commute.
 For $i_\th$, we have to argue that $\T_{i_\th}$ and $\varTheta_{02}^{-1}\varTheta_{01}\varTheta_{02}$ satisfy the same braid relation as $\ell_0$-braid relation.
 If $\ell_0=4$ there is nothing to prove.